stormpath/stormpath-dotnet-documentation/docs/quickstart.rst

 If you're feeling lazy (as all good programmers should!), you can download one of our example projects to get up and running super fast:

 - `ASP.NET Core 1.0 MVC Example Project`_
+- `ASP.NET MVC 5 Example Project`_

 .. todo::
-  Add ASP.NET and Nancy example projects when available
+  Add Nancy example project when available

 Create a New Project